 You can argue that Sofia Coppola has only gotten better as a director, so that would mean her debut feature isn’t necessarily going to be her best.
-But while I agree she’s matured since, The Virgin Suicides is my vote for her best.
+Even though she’s matured since, The Virgin Suicides is Father Gore’s vote for her best.
 It’s a great film in terms of story, directing.
 It’s also an important one.

 Based on the novel by Jeffrey Eugenides, it explores the utter pain of becoming a woman through eyes of young boys/men watching from a distance.
 At first that seems like a male perspective, and to an extent it is, when it helps capture the mysteriousness and elusive nature of femininity from all angles.
 Coppola was the perfect filmmaker to tackle this story, doing so with atmosphere and a deft hand for storytelling.

 19) But I’m a Cheerleader (1999)